Learn how to measure and drive quality in your contact centre

 What is the standard greeting?
 Is a scoring mechanism of 1 to 5 or 1 to 10 better?
 Are we trying to achieve a fast and efficient service or provide a friendly service?
 If we don’t ID the customer is that an automatic fail?
 How do I know the level of quality my workforce is performing?
 How do we improve the quality of our customer service?

-Having a robust QA framework is the answer to all these questions and so much more.
+Having a robust QA framework for your Contact Centre is the answer to all these questions and so much more.

 What is a Contact Centre Quality Assurance Framework?